 If you die without a Will, Florida law determines who receives your property after death.

 You should review your Will and Estate Plan periodically and whenever your circumstances change.
 A change in your family situation, such as the birth of children or grandchildren or the marriage of your adult children, may require some fine-tuning of your estate plan.
 If looking forward to a second marriage, it is important to consider your Estate Plan in advance of your marriage, especially if you or your fiancé have children from a prior relationship.
 A change in the size of your estate (i.e. the total value of your assets) can require further planning to avoid estate taxes.
 Changes in the laws that affect estates (especially tax laws) may require changes in your Estate Plan.
 We periodically check in with our clients to ensure their Estate Plans are current.

 Revocable Living Trusts

-    A trust is an entity that can hold and manage property in the trustee’s name, instead of your name.
-Revocable living trusts are a useful tool, both to ensure that someone you select will handle your finances if you become incompetent, and to avoid probate of your estate.
+A trust is an entity that can hold and manage property in the trustee’s name instead of your name.
+Revocable living trusts are a useful tool, both to ensure that whoever you select will handle your finances if you become incompetent and to avoid probate of your estate.

 A revocable living trust is one which you establish during your lifetime.
-Since it is revocable, you can revoke or amend the trust at any time.
+You can revoke or amend the trust at any time.
 The person you select to manage the assets in the trust is your trustee.
-You can be your own trustee, and you can also appoint a successor trustee who will handle the trust if you are no longer able to manage your own finances, or after your lifetime.
+You can be your own trustee and you can also appoint a successor trustee who will handle the trust if you are no longer able to manage your own finances.
 After your lifetime, the assets in the trust pass to the individuals you designate without the requirement of probate or any court involvement.